 The IRS just announced its annual update to the maximum 401K contribution limits, which is the max you can contribute to a 401K in a given calendar year.
-Sadly, the 2017 maximum 401K contribution limits are unchanged from the 2016 maximum 401K contribution limits.
+Sadly, the 2017 maximum 401K contribution limits are unchanged from last year’s maximum 401K contribution limits.

 This is disappointing news, since there was no increase last year either.
 Granted, inflation has been minimal.
 The IRS adjusts maximum contribution limits according to changes in the consumer price index (CPI).

 The maximum 401K limit is set annually by the IRS and it applies to your personal employee contributions to both traditional 401K’s and Roth 401K’s (or a shared combination of the two types of accounts, if you have both).
 It is separate from the maximum employer 401K contribution (which has its own limit).
 If you have self-employment income, this maximum also applies for the “employee” contribution portion of Solo 401K’s.

 2017 Maximum 401K Contribution Limits

 The base 2017 maximum 401K contribution limit is unchanged from the prior year at $18,000.

 Similar pension plans, like the 403B, 457B, and government TSP have the exact same maximum contribution limit.

 The 2017 401K catch-up contribution is $6,000, also the same as the prior year.
 This catch-up contribution also stays the same for 403B’s, 457’s, and the government TSP.
 The catch-up contribution is in addition to the standard contribution limit, making the total contribution amount $24,000.

 The catch up contribution is only available to those age 50 and older who are trying to “catch up” for retirement in their latter years.

 How do these maximums compare to previous years?
 Here’s the IRS’s recent history on maximum 403B, 457B, TSP, and 401K maximum contribution limits over the last few years: